dexdotblue/dexblue-api-python/README.md

-# dex.blue python api Wrapper
+# dex.blue python api wrapper

 This is the official Python API wrapper for communicating with the dex.blue API.